Step 1: Installing Data Tables

 - cancel or restore your actions

-- enable “Read only” mode for any cells, rows and columns and even for the whole table
+- enable “Read only” mode for any cell, row and column and even for the whole table

 - set the alignment of text